GannettDigital/api-docs/source/index.html.md

   * APIs that serve up metrics for your Search, Display campaigns and Social Campaigns.
 There are also APIs that serve up campaign level metrics independent of the product.

 * Webhooks (Event driven interface to the data – automated exchange based on specific event or rules occurring)
-  * Webhooks to contact creation on the LocaliQ platform
+  * Webhooks to contact creation on the LOCALiQ platform
   * Webhooks to interaction occurring on your campaign; call, chat, web & email events.

 * Integrations (API and/or Web hooks with a specific purpose)
   * CRM integrations (for Contacts and Leads)
   * FranConnect Integration (coming soon)

-This site describes the resources that make up the LocaliQ reporting REST API offerings.
-For questions or general information, please contact [LocaliQ API Support](mailto:apiservices@localiq.com).
+This site describes the resources that make up the LOCALiQ reporting REST API offerings.
+For questions or general information, please contact [LOCALiQ API Support](mailto:apiservices@localiq.com).